-In April 2017 four other people and I will be attempting to walk the last degree to the North Pole.
-I’m doing this expedition to raise awareness of the problem of bullying in UK schools and to raise money for a charity which helps to counter this problem, Red Balloon.
+In April 2017 four other people and I walked the last degree to the North Pole.
+I did this expedition to raise awareness of the problem of bullying in UK schools and to raise money for a charity which helps to counter this problem, Red Balloon.

 Although the Arctic is not as cold as the Antarctic because the sea keeps it warm, it is significantly more dangerous in several other ways.
-Polar bears are a constant threat and the ice is not entirely stable and solid, meaning that you could at any time stand on too thin ice and drop through.
-Due to the ice not being stable it also forms large sastrugi, which can be very difficult to drag your pulk over.
+Polar bears are a constant threat and the ice is not entirely stable and solid, meaning that walking on thin ice is a risk, and you can come across patches of open water that cannot be crossed and therefore have to be walked around.
+The shifting sheets of Ice also push against one another and form large pressure ridges that have to be climbed over.

 The team members are: